fatimarama/Car-parking-detection-using-OpenCV/README.md

 - Integrated Development Environment: PyCharm
 - Computer Vision Libraries: OpenCV, CVZone

 This project will contribute towards an efficient and automated parking management solution by using computer vision techniques.
-With OpenCV's powerful image processing capabilities, the system will provide real-time detection of free parking spaces, reducing driver frustration and improving parking lot efficiency.